 The orchestras are a vital part of the String Camp.
 You’ll spend over four hours a day rehearsing, either with your section or with the entire orchestra.
-From 2009 onwards the camp has had four orchestras.
+From 2009 onwards the Camp has had four orchestras.

 You can hear music played at recent camps in the Galleries.

-You must be fluent in E♭ to A major and C to F♯ minor (3 flats to 3 sharps).
+You should be fluent in E♭ to A major and C to F♯ minor (3 flats to 3 sharps).
 You must be able to sight-read in these keys up to third position (violins and violas) or fourth position (cellos).

 Repertoire for this orchestra includes unabridged classical scores.
 You will be expected to sight-read these through once, then work on phrasing and articulation, without needing to repeat sections just to get the basic notes right.